nihsmtgt/Digenome-Detect/README.md

 Digenome-Seq analysis tool

 ## Summary
-digenome-detect is a tool for detection of Digenome-Seq cleavage site.
+Digenome-detect is a tool for detection of Digenome-Seq cleavage site.

 ## Install